JoseLPascual/MechaCar_Statistical_Analysis/README.md

 ## T-tests on Suspension Coils
 ![T-test Results for Each Lot](/Images/TTest.png)

-- For the one sample t-test for all lots, we derive a p-value of 0.06 (α >= 0.05,) which compels us to fail to reject the null hypothesis.
+- For the one-sample t-test for all lots, we derive a p-value of 0.06 (α >= 0.05,) which compels us to fail to reject the null hypothesis.

 - The same for Lot 1, we derive a p-value of 1.00 (α >= 0.05,) which compels us to fail to reject the null hypothesis.